 Where business meets innovation

-Senior executives from oil and gas majors, service companies, technology suppliers and industry experts met at the inaugural Future Oil & Gas conference to examine the disruptive innovation and emerging processes that will shape the future of the oil and gas industry.
+Senior executives from oil and gas operators, service companies, technology suppliers and industry experts will meet at the annual Future Oil & Gas conference to examine the disruptive innovation and emerging processes that will shape the future of the oil and gas industry.